 In this comprehensive guide, Liberty Advisor Group’s technology experts give high-level analysis of how various industries can leverage AI to fuel growth and cut costs all while retaining business integrity.

 - Foundations of AI-Backed Analytics: Data Ingestion and Data Inventory

 - How to Leverage AI Types and Use Data Effectively

-With increasingly remote workforces, IT operations groups found themselves scrambling to ensure that their organization had the proper infrastructure and collaboration tools.
+With increasingly remote workforces, IT operations groups once found themselves scrambling to ensure that their organization had the proper infrastructure and collaboration tools.
 With an increasing workload, ‘business as usual activities’ may have been moved to the back burner.
 AI in IT Operations (AIOps) has a key role here in automating day-to-day tasks for operations specialists without sacrificing security, stability, or service.
-This can be based on solutions developed by various vendors in recent years, which can assist IT operations groups in application performance monitoring, information technology infrastructure management, network performance monitoring and diagnostics, and IT event correlation and analysis.
+This can be based on solutions developed by various emergent vendors, which can assist IT operations groups in:

-Due to economic pressures, companies are increasingly looking for avenues to reduce their operating expenses.
-AI-backed automation solutions can support these efforts by reducing the need for repetitive, manual and freeing employees to focus on more impactful and rewarding work.
+Due to economic pressures, companies are looking for avenues to reduce their operating expenses wherever possible.
+AI-backed automation solutions can support these efforts by reducing the need for repetitive, manual work and freeing employees to focus on more impactful and rewarding work.
 Great strides are being made in the use of AI to automate data entry, a costly and burdensome endeavor.
-A properly trained AI solution can automate and enter data quickly, accurately, and with little human intervention.
+A properly-trained AI solution can automate and enter data quickly, accurately, and with little human intervention.

 AI as a Marketing Tool